 Provider: State of Wisconsin Higher Education Aids Board

 The Roma Lodge celebrates Italian culture and life in the USA for Italian-Americans.
-This Wisconsin scholarship is available to high school seniors who are children of Roma Lodge members.
+The Roma Lodge Merit Scholarship is available to high school seniors who are children of Roma Lodge members.

 Amount: Up to $4,000